bentonporter/easy-slider/README.md

 * controlsAppendTo:

-  Specify a target to which the controls will be appended.
-  By default, the controls are appended inline after the slider div.
+  Specify a target to which to append the controls.
+If you do not specify this, the controls are appended immediately after the slider div.